JorgeVelez/HagiwoVCO/README.md

 ### Modifications by Crows Electromusic

 - [x] convert it to a SMD PCB design
+- [x] switch back to three LEDs
+- [x] switch gain knob back to a trimpot (but make it front-panel accessible via a pinhole)
 - [ ] PCB based panel
 - [ ] ??